CNMAT/CNMAT-Externs/readme.md

 On the following page, make sure `select required packages` is enabled.

-### 2. Note about running Cygwin and privileges
+### 2. on running Cygwin, privileges, and whitespace
 You will need to run Cygwin as an administrator when you run the commands outlined below, otherwise portions of the build process can fail.
 If you've created a Cygwin terminal icon on the desktop, you can right-click on it and choose "Run as Administrator" or check the relevant box after going into the `Compatibility` tab of the properties window for this icon.
+As of this writing some of the following commands will fail if there is white-space in the user's account name.
+For example, a user account path such as '/cygdrive/c/cygwin64/home/John\ Doe' will be truncated to '/cygdrive/c/cygwin64/home/John', causing a fatal error in some of the builds.
+If this happens, you can rename your account name without spaces, e.g. '/cygdrive/c/cygwin64/home/John_Doe'.

 ### 2. GSL
 Download the GSL library from the GNU site: [link](ftp://ftp.gnu.org/gnu/gsl/) (currently using v2.4).